 Transit planning is essential to how people move around our region today.
 It will be even more important in the future as the region continues to grow.
 While RTD is the region’s transit planning agency, DRCOG plays a key role in ensuring transit is available to persons of all ages, incomes and abilities.

-The 2040 MVRTP Coordinated Transit Plan will address federal requirements, identify strategies to address the transportation needs of our region’s older adults and individuals with disabilities, and emphasize our region’s integrated approach to coordinating an array of fixed route and human service transit services.
+The 2040 MVRTP Coordinated Transit Plan addresses federal requirements, identifies strategies to address the transportation needs of our region’s older adults and individuals with disabilities, and emphasizes our region’s integrated approach to coordinating an array of fixed route and human service transit services.
 This plan serves as the federally-required Coordinated Public Transit Human Services Transportation Plan for the DRCOG region.

 Human Service Transportation Coordination